ros2/ros2_documentation/source/Tutorials/Security/The-Keystore.rst

 Take the quiz!
 --------------

-See if you can aswer these questions about the ROS security keystore.
+See if you can answer these questions about the ROS security keystore.
 Begin with a new terminal session and enable security with the keystore created in the prior tutorial:

 .. code-block:: bash

-  source ~/.bashrc_ros2

   export ROS_SECURITY_KEYSTORE=~/sros2_demo/demo_keys
   export ROS_SECURITY_ENABLE=true